brianneryan/Brianne-Ryan-Resume/README.md

 Seattle, WA 2015-Present

 * Responsible for a wide range of creative tasks including photography, development of logos and illustrations, and generation of promotional materials.
-* Worked in this full-time role for a group of companies that span multiple industries, while responsible for all manner of creative projects.
+* Currently working in this full-time role for a group of companies that span multiple industries, while responsible for all manner of creative projects.

 ##### Freelance Illustration